Kaybo-hub/Rustems/README.md

 ## First run

-On first use of the stem splitter, the app will automatically download the `htdemucs_ort_v1` model (~100 MB) to your system's app data directory.
-This only happens once.
-The model is not bundled with the app binary.
+On first use of the stem splitter, the app will automatically download the `htdemucs_ort_v1` model (~200 MB) to your system's app data directory.
+This should only happens once.

-The model is stored at `%APPDATA%\rustems\`.
+The model is stored at `AppData\Local\StemSplitter\stem-splitter-core\cache\models`.

 ---